 DSA Mini-Tutorial

-DSA stands for Distributed Switch Architecture and is the Linux kernel subsystem for network switches.
-Because upstream kernel development now uses DSA, the OpenWrt Project is implementing DSA to replace the earlier swconfig framework.
-Many new routers also use DSA drivers instead of swconfig drivers.
+Distributed Switch Architecture (DSA) is the Linux kernel subsystem for network switches.
+Due to this upstream feature, OpenWrt implemented DSA to replace swconfig and many new routers use DSA drivers instead of swconfig drivers.

-(Note: DSA support does not affect wireless configuration in /etc/config/wireless.
-In particular the wireless config option ifname continues to be valid for specifying a custom name for a WiFi interface.)
+DSA does not affect wireless configuration in /etc/config/wireless.
+In particular the wireless config option ifname continues to be valid for specifying a custom name for a WiFi interface.

-If you are upgrading your OpenWrt device to 21.02 or later, you should read the Converting to DSA and Upgrading to OpenWrt 21.02.0 articles.
-There is also a very good Youtube video from onemarcfifty that talks about the theory of VLANs and describes the differences between OpenWrt 19.0x and 21.0x.
+Note: due to the change to DSA if you are upgrading OpenWrt from a version prior to 21.02 (or prior to your device being changed from swconfig to DSA) it is best practice to not keep configuration.
+You should read the Converting to DSA and Upgrading to OpenWrt 21.02.0 articles.
+There is also a very good Youtube video from onemarcfifty that discusses VLANs and other differences between OpenWrt 19.07 and 21.02.

 This page is a Work In Process.
 It contains requests for information from future editors.
 Specifically, it needs: